jonashoen/invoice-gen/README.md

 ## Usage

-The application is configured to run with a PostgreSQL database, but can be configured to other databases by chanching the according line in the `schema.prisma` file.
+The application is configured to run with a PostgreSQL database, but can be configured to other databases by changing the according line in the `schema.prisma` file.

 The following environment variables need to be set: